luismartinezs/luis-martinez-site/content/blog/sc2-draft-1.md

 Then, when shit hits the fan don't freak out, don't feel like a failure, because that's normal.
 Do your best, then pick up the pieces after the storm.

 Don't expect your successes to be elegant, expect them to be messy.

+## You don't learn to "play the game", you learn a specific way to play the game

+- You learn a build order
+- Devs dont'learn everything there is to web development and do it well, they learn how to do a speicifc type of application with a specific tech stack, and that do that well.
+- Doesnt mean can't have generalist knowledge, it means they don't try to nail down everything equally well, they speciaize